 One of the things I am most known for is my Famous Chili.
 I realize not everyone likes red meat so I decided to come up with an alternative using chicken.
 So here's my Spicy Chicken Chili.

 For this recipe, I used my Instant Pot pressure cooker (which I absolutely love by the way).
-If you are not fortunate enough to have a pressure cooker, a crockpot is a great alternative.
+If you are not fortunate enough to have a pressure cooker, a Slow Cooker is a great alternative.

-You will need to experiment with cooking times though.
+- You will need to experiment with cooking times though.
 I suspect no more than 4 hours on high would suffice for this recipe.
-Chili lovers need to try my other fabulous Gourmet Chili Recipes.

 If you struggle to make bacon perfectly, I've put together a short tutorial on How to Make Perfect Bacon - 3 Ways.
 Check it out!
 My preferred method is baking it in the oven.